 Does your website look old and dated?
 Does it work on mobile devices and tablets?
 Can I tap-to-call?
 Can I see pictures of your people and your work?
 Is the content what I was looking for?

 As far as contractor first impressions – your business website is the first time people will be exposed to your business.
 Your website has to be well maintained and fast loading.
-According to Kissmetrics, 47% of consumers expect a web page to load in 2 seconds or less.
-Any longer than that, users will bounce from your website and find a competitor with a faster loading page.
+Consumers expect a web page to load in quickly.
+Without that, users will bounce from your website and find a competitor with a faster loading page.

 Aside from loading quickly, your site has to look great while doing it.
 Trends move quickly on the web, so a website from 5 or 10 years ago will stick out like a sore thumb today.
 Older sites also may not work on mobile devices and tablets.
 To some web visitors, this could signal that your business is not active online.

 Your website content is also extremely important for first impressions.
 Potential client want to be able to quickly find the information they need – whether it is your phone number, a contact form or button, your gallery page, or whatever their target is.
 If web users can't access your site, don't like what they see, and can't find what they need – that negative first impression will turn potential clients into disengaged users.